-- 3. The Executive Director shall be assisted by a Deputy Executive Director.
-If the Executive Director is absent or indisposed, the Deputy Executive Director shall take his or her place. - 4.
-The Deputy Executive Director shall be appointed by the Management Board on the grounds of merit and documented appropriate administrative and management skills, as well as relevant professional experience in the field of management of the external borders and return on the proposal of the Commission, after having consulted the Executive Director.
-The Management Board shall take its decision by a two-thirds majority of all members with a right to vote.

-Power to dismiss the Deputy Executive Director shall be with the Management Board, according to the same procedure.

-- 5. The term of office of the Executive Director shall be five years.
+3. The Executive Director shall be assisted by a Deputy Executive Director.
+If the Executive Director is absent or indisposed, the Deputy Executive Director shall take his or her place.

+- 4. The Deputy Executive Director shall be appointed by the Management Board on the grounds of merit and documented appropriate administrative and management skills, as well as relevant professional experience in the field of management of the external borders and return on the proposal of the Commission, after having consulted the Executive Director.
+The Executive Director shall propose at least two candidates for the post of the Deputy Executive Director.
+The Management Board shall take its decision by a two-thirds majority of all members with a right to vote. - Power to dismiss the Deputy Executive Director shall be with the Management Board, according to the same procedure. - 5.
+The term of office of the Executive Director shall be five years.
 By the end of that period, the Commission shall undertake an assessment that takes into account an evaluation of the Executive Director's performance and the Agency's future tasks and challenges. - 6.
 The Management Board, acting on a proposal from the Commission that takes into account the assessment referred to in paragraph 5, may extend the term of office of the Executive Director once, for no more than five years. - 7.
 The term of the office of the Deputy Executive Director shall be five years.
 It may be extended by the Management Board once for another period of up to five years.